This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Sauteed Eggplant Recipe

-Once you learn how to saute eggplant, you'll pair it with everything!
-This sauteed eggplant recipe is perfectly caramelized and takes just 20 minutes.
+Once you learn to cook eggplant, you'll pair it with everything!
+This sauteed eggplant recipe is pan fried & caramelized in just 20 minutes.

 Recipe VideoTap on the image below to watch the video.